 Register Your Twitter handle

 Set up your account, but don’t get sucked in.
 You need to own your Twitter account, but until your blog has content I wouldn’t spend time here.

 I personally use my twitter account as a way to retweet American political reports and rag on the Frankfurt Airport.
 I don’t do much for my business on it.
 I don’t believe that it’s a good platform for my particular business for driving traffic.
 However, it’s a great place for B2B conversations, and you may have more luck than I. I know some bloggers who love it, but I don’t know what kind of blog traffic they’re getting from it.

 Set Up Your Pinterest Account

 Set up your Pinterest account and claim your domain on it.
-I’m not a Pinterest expert, but one of my major goals for 2019 is to increase my Pinterest traffic (I’m already up 3x from last quarter).
+I’m not a Pinterest expert, but one of my major goals right now is to increase my Pinterest traffic (I’m already up 3x from last quarter).
 I know some bloggers who get major traffic from Pinterest.
 So don’t skip it just because it seems like the most confusing platform to learn.

 Claim Your YouTube Channel (Optional)

 I have made a view videos that did well on Facebook, but aren’t the kind that do well on YouTube.
 It’s an ENTIRELY different animal.
 The only subscribers I have on my YouTube channel are people who listen to my podcasts on YouTube, which isn’t super popular.